hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-We work with two-dimensional piles for simplicity.
-The height of the standing layer is $s$, and the additional thickness of the rolling layer is $r$.
+We work with sandpiles in the plane, rather than in three dimensions.
+The height of the standing layer is denoted $s$, and the additional thickness of the rolling layer is $r$.
-The total height of the sandpile is therefore the sum
+The total height of the sandpile is then

 $$
 h = s + r.